Black Hole States in Quantum Spin Chains: conclusion

 \section{conclusion}

 We have introduced the concept of a black-hole state in a quantum spin chain motivated by thermal correlators in holography.
-As an initial step we concentrated on the black-hole states in the Heisenberg spin chain and demonstrated that they have some characteristics of chaotic nature.
-One interesting feature is logarithmic growth of entanglement entropy typical for a critical, gapless system, for which we do not have a systematic explanation.
+As an initial step we concentrated on the black-hole states in the Heisenberg spin chain and provided evidence that they thermalize at infinite temperature.
+In addition, we demonstrated that their entanglement entropy grows logarithmically with length as is typical for critical, gapless systems.
+It would be important to develop a systematic explanation for this observation.

-A black-hole state which arises directly from thermal correlators in holography is also not integrable.
+The black-hole state which arises directly from thermal correlators in holography is also not integrable.
 We leave a comprehensive investigation of its thermal and complexity properties to future work.
 Besides giving information about the infall of a particle into the black hole~\cite{Grinberg:2020fdj} and thermal phase transitions~\cite{Witten:1998zw}, thermal one-point functions have an important role to play as input to the thermal bootstrap program~\cite{Barrat:2025twb,Alkalaev:2024jxh,Buric:2024kxo}, not least in relation to the investigation of two-point correlators as probes sensitive to the internal structure of the space-time singularity~\cite{Ceplak:2024bja,Ceplak:2025dds,Buric:2025fye}.

 \paragraph{Acknowledgements} We would like to thank Pawel Caputa for very useful discussions.
 CK was supported by Villum Fonden via the Villum Investigator grant 73742.
 KZ was supported by VR grant 2021-04578.
 CK would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme Diving Deeper into Defects: On the Intersection of Field Theory, Quantum Matter, and Mathematics, where a part of the work on this paper was undertaken.
 This work was supported by EPSRC grant EP/Z000580/1.